 College costs can develop into the nightmare that gives you insomnia, and you’re not alone.
 But there are ways to control costs if you think strategically by making a plan with your student starting with the college admissions process and all the way through to graduation.

 An obvious way to save money and invest in your child’s educational future simultaneously is to have them stay at home and commute to a nearby community college or university for a couple of years.

-Students can take basic required general education classes while acclimating to college life.
+Students can take required general education classes while acclimating to college life.
 Many states offer very low tuition to attend community colleges.
 They often have guaranteed admission agreements that detail specific four-year universities that promise admission to students earning an associate’s degree.
-Many also give easy credits transfers.
+Many also give easy credit transfers.